Code4Thought-Podcast/newsletters/posts_2023/CaseOpenSource.md

 As more and more companies move into subscription based services, it is more and more important that we retain (and regain) control over our digital work and content.
 It befalls to us to ensure we select vendors that follow [FAIR](https://www.go-fair.org) principles: findable, accessible, interoperable and reproducible.
 We can do this by choosing products based on open source software and open data standards.

+Of course, businesses need to generate revenue to survive and software engineers need to make a living, too.
+But running a business and using open source software and data standards are no contradiction.
+In fact, many successful companies are using them in their products and services.

 There was a great talk (see [1]) I went to at [FOSDEM 2023](https://www.fosdem.org/2023) given by an investigative journalist who uses open source software for creating tools tackling disinformation [1].
 Journalists in the field don't have the luxury to use software with tight access controls and limitations.
 They can hardly afford to go through the experience I went through.
 They need access to their content.
 Wherever.
 Whenever.

-Of course, this comes at a price.
-Software engineers and companies want to make a living, too.
-But running a business and using open source software and data standards are no contradiction.
-In fact, many successful companies are using them in their products and services.

-In terms of my scripting app, it didn't take me too long to set up an alternative workflow.
-The app had three main parts, which I replaced with the following:

-- **Edit:** I use Visual Studio Code.
-But frankly any text editor would do, command-line (emacs) or GUI based.
-- **Organise:** based on the file system, i.e. build a folder structure around your content.
-- **Share and Store:** I use GitHub and Dropbox.
-Of course, there are many other cloud services around.

-This is, of course, no longer a seemless end to end solution.
-And it looks like a lot of additional work.
-But it isn't.
-The extra effort turns out to be marginal.
+In terms of my scripting app, I replaced it with tools based on open source software and standard data formats (markdown/text).
+In fact, this turned out to be quite simple and quick:
+- For editing text in markdown format there is an abundance of editors available, from commandline (emacs, vim, nano etc.) to GUI (Visual Studio Code, Atom etc.).
+- I created a folder structure that maps to the content to organise my scripts.
+- Next, using GitHub, I created a repository to back up my data.
+Using the GitHub mobile app, I can view and edit the textfiles across my mobile devices.

+This, of course, is no longer the seemless end-to-end experience I get with the app.
+But the additional effort it costs to set up this workflow and run with it is absolutely marginal.
 And it gives me back what I lost, briefly, before: access and control over my data.

 ## References